The History of Grindstone

 2017

-Chevy’s Power of Play segment on Danielle Grundy aired on Hockey Night in Canada and awareness of the charity increased.
+Chevy’s Power of Play featured cofounder Danielle Grundy on Hockey Night in Canada, sparking a wave of national awareness.

 July 2017